mukuljainx/mukul-jain/src/pages/posts/How-to-Create-a-2D-draggable-grid-with-react-spring/How-to-Create-a-2D-draggable-grid-with-react-spring.md

 What we will cover

 1. Creating a single draggable block
-2. Creating 2D blocks layout with custom hook useDraggable [Before 2nd June]
+2. Creating 2D blocks layout with custom hook useDraggable [2nd June]
-3. Rearranging blocks using react-spring [Before 6th June]
+3. Rearranging blocks using react-spring [6th June]

 # Creating a single draggable block